amitjohney/sylvatest/charts/sylva-units/README.md

 ## TODO

-* to allow the `telco-cloud-init` release on the management cluster to be handled via GitOps, we need to generate it via a Kustomization (or HelmRelease) defined in the management cluster itself (instead of via a Kustomization defined in the bootstrap cluster with a kubeConfig pointing to mgmt cluster) - this will require adding an intermediate Kustomization to do that
+* to allow the `sylva-units` release on the management cluster to be handled via GitOps, we need to generate it via a Kustomization (or HelmRelease) defined in the management cluster itself (instead of via a Kustomization defined in the bootstrap cluster with a kubeConfig pointing to mgmt cluster) - this will require adding an intermediate Kustomization to do that